The Stranglers: Legacy

-"No More Heroes" was featured in the first episode of the BBC series Ashes to Ashes and in the third episode of the second season of the American TV show Queer as Folk.
+"No More Heroes" was featured in the first episode of the BBC fantasy crime drama series Ashes to Ashes and in the third episode of the second season of the American TV show Queer as Folk.
 The title was used for the 2007 video game No More Heroes, created by Japanese designer Goichi Suda, who is also a fan of the band.
 Despite the name, the cost of licensing the track prevented the song from appearing in the game.
 A cover version by Violent Femmes was used for the film Mystery Men.

 The song "Let me Down Easy" was used as the opening credits theme for Hardcore Henry.
-"Peaches" appeared in the title sequence of Sexy Beast by director Jonathan Glazer, and was used as the closing theme for many of Keith Floyd's cooking programmes, with the instrumental track 'Waltzinblack' providing the title music.
+"Peaches" appeared in the title sequence of Sexy Beast by director Jonathan Glazer and was used as the closing theme for many of Keith Floyd's cooking programmes, with the instrumental track 'Waltzinblack' providing the title music.

 "Golden Brown" featured in Guy Ritchie's film Snatch (2000), was used extensively in the Australian film He Died with a Felafel in His Hand.
 It also featured in the Black Mirror episode "Metalhead" and in Season 2 of The Umbrella Academy.

 More songs by the Stranglers have been licensed for use in commercials than from any other punk band.
-"Always The Sun" was used for a tv and radio campaign by insurance company Sun Alliance in 1992 and 1993.
+"Always The Sun" was used for a TV and radio campaign by insurance company Sun Alliance in 1992 and 1993.
 "Peaches" has appeared on adverts for Adidas, HSBC, Tesco and JBL speakers while "Waltzinblack" has been used for Vodafone and the Carphone Warehouse.
 In 2002 "Hanging Around", a track from the 1977 debut album Rattus Norvegicus which was never released as a single, was used in several French Wonderbra commercials featuring model Inna Zobova.
 "Golden Brown" was used to advertise Ore-Ida french fries and later used in Waitrose's 2008 Christmas campaign.

 Tori Amos covered "Strange Little Girl" on her 2001 Strange Little Girls album.